-- No blank reason lines - How will the investment purchase support a strategy in the TSP Plan? - Why is this investment an effective strategy for accelerating student achievement to close the opportunity gap for students identified as English Learners, in foster care, and/or identified as low income?
+- No blank reason lines - How will the investment purchase support a strategy in the TSP Plan? - Why is this investment an effective strategy for accelerating student achievement to close the opportunity gap for students identified as English Learners, Low-Income, and/or Foster Youth?